daniel-hancock33/db2-genius-hub-lab/04-04-alerts-and-jobs.md

 You can use Db2 Genius Hub to create and schedule jobs.

-> **📌 Informational Only:** This section is informational — there is a firewall port issue (SSH port 22) in the lab environment that prevents jobs from running.
-This will be addressed in a future release of Genius Hub.

 1. From the side menu, select **Administration (e)**.

    <img src="images/GH-admin-sidemenu.png" width="200"/>